Morning Star's Mission: As imperfect disciples, we walk together to embodyChrist's perfect love in the our community.

 Now, though, we hear the call from God to prepare ourselves to go beyond our walls and make a difference in this community and around the world.
 As disciples of Christ, we are commanded to love and serve the least of these, even if they never come through our doors.

-It has already begun: we are in our third year of hosting Room in the Inn, a powerful hospitality ministry in the homeless community.
-We open up our building daily for groups outside of this family of faith to use, including Scouts, 4H, three AA meetings, senior groups, use by the local high school, and more.
-We are looking for ways to connect with our closest school neighbor, Mint Hill Middle School.
+Going beyond our walls has become a theme for our ministry: we regularly host Room in the Inn, a powerful hospitality ministry in the homeless community.
+Morning Star opens up the building daily for groups outside of this family of faith to use, including Scouts, 4H, four weekly AA meetings, senior groups, use by the local high school, and more.
+We are connecting more and more with our school neighbors; Mint Hill Middle School and Lebanon Road Elementary School.
 We are one of the strongest local supports of the Matthews Help Center with monthly offerings of food for hungry families that often go unseen.
-Morning Star Lutheran Church is making a difference beyond our walls and you are invited to join us.
+Yearly mission trips to Chichicastanengo, Guatemala have been happening for more than 15 years.
+Morning Star Lutheran Church is making a difference in the community far and wide and you are invited to join us.